tfmonk/Accountant/README.md

 ## Localization
-Please help Localize Account by submitting a new feature request using the GitHub Issues link above.
+Please help Localize Accountant by submitting a the translation here [Localization Page](https://www.curseforge.com/wow/addons/accountant/localization)

 ## Donations
 It's not necessary, but if you feel like supporting the development I'll gladly accept any amount.